Synthetic Division

 the dividend is x^4-3x^3-11x^2+5x+17 while the divisor is x+2

-The dividend (stuff to divide) is in standard form because the exponents are in decreasing order.
-That’s good!
+The dividend, which is what we’re dividing, is already in standard form because the exponents are arranged in decreasing order.
+That’s exactly what we want!

 The divisor needs to be rewritten as